 - Get up early OR stay up late.
 Don’t do both – trust me on this.
 But you’ll need time when the kids are sleeping, so pick one and use the time wisely.
 I’m a night owl – you won’t see me up at 4am writing email sequences.
 (Clients, you’re welcome!)

 - Make your kids help.
 Teach them how to clean a toilet.
 Have them put their dishes and laundry away.
-They won’t do it perfect, but that doesn’t matter.
+They won’t do it perfectly, but that doesn’t matter.
 (Repeat that…)

 - Make a routine (or don’t).
-I am always trying to stick to a schedule but during pandemic school, it’s just not that reasonable.
+I try to stick to a schedule but during pandemic school, it just was not that reasonable.
 Sometimes I showered before the kids got up, sometimes not at all, and most of the time it was somewhere in between morning snack and lunch – you do know that kid time is measured in food, right?

 - Screen time.
 Remind yourself this is temporary.
 Let them watch extra TV.
 Let them play games on the iPad.
 Make it educational, or even don’t worry about it so much.
 We all need an escape and age-appropriate screen time works for me.

 - Work together.
-Do I want to share my desk with my 8-year-old while she does science videos?
+Do I want to share my desk to schedule social media posts with my 8-year-old while she does science videos?
 Not really – but it makes her feel better about life, and I get less interruptions.
 Sitting at mom’s desk has become a fun reward, and I’ll kinda miss the company after they go back to school.
 (Maybe…)

 - Don’t clean.
 Or hire help.
 Or get a robot vacuum – seriously those things are sweet!